Coral Island (video game): Development

-Stairway Games, an Indonesian developer, chose to set the game in a similar setting and that influenced its cast of characters, crops, architecture, and biomes.
-The character art was heavily influenced by Disney animation.
-Coral Island was partially funded through a successful Kickstarter campaign that ran from February 1 to March 3, 2021, raising $1,639,368 from 36,374 backers, making it one of the most successful campaigns of 2021.
-The campaign surpassed its initial funding goal of $70,000 within 36 hours and unlocked additional content through stretch goals.
+Stairway Games, an Indonesian developer, chose to set the game in a similar setting.
+The game's character art was heavily influenced by Disney animation.
+On Kickstarter, Coral Island had one of the most successful video game crowd-funding campaigns in the first half of 2021.
 After entering early access in October 2022, Humble Games released Coral Island for Windows, PlayStation 5, and Xbox Series X/S on November 14, 2023.

-Shortly after its release, an imposter account on social media targeted fans with NFT scams.
-In response, the developers issued a warning and clarified that the game does not incorporate NFTs or blockchain technology.
+Shortly after the game's early access release in 2022, an imposter account on social media targeted fans with non-fungible token (NFT) scams.
+In response, the developers issued a warning and clarified that Coral Island is not an NFT game.